A Visual Assembly is a democratic form of creative collaboration – used to re-imagine new ways to run and organize our social systems.

 We hope that the tools, developed by Visual Assembly will be used by activists, artists, work collectives and just people – all of us, to rethink how we relate to each other, how we live, study and work.

 Visual Assembly was born at the time of the Covid-19 in London as a result of a dialog between David Graeber and Nika Dubrovsky.
-David died in Venice in September 2020, but we plan to continue the project and make it the celebration of his life in October 2021.
+David died in Venice in September 2020, but I plan to continue this project and make it the celebration of his life on September 22 2021.

 Here is the description of our plans for this year.

 Please, join us!
-Write to firstname.lastname@example.org or just comment on the page.
+Write to us or just comment on the page.